Nayan-Chimariya/functionTime/README.md

 from functionTime import clockIT
 ```
 This will import the clockIT function from the package which is a decorator function
-that you can use to decorate your function with.
+that you can use to decorate your function.
 Calling the function will show its runtime.

 ### Example